Therapeutic Ultrasound For Improved Injury Healing

 Is Soft Tissue Ultrasound Appropriate For Everyone?

-In short, the answer is no. As with all modalities and physical therapies there are various contraindications which exist.
-Therapeutic Ultrasound should be avoided in individuals who have malignancy (i.e tumor or cancer), metal or surgical implants beneath the specific treatment area, individuals suffering from infection or vascular abnormalities as well as being directly applied to the abdomen of women during pregnancy.
+Not everyone is able to receive ultrasound therapy.
+There are contraindications which exist with every manual therapy.
+Therapeutic Ultrasound should be avoided in people who have malignancy (i.e tumor or cancer), metal or surgical implants beneath the specific treatment area, individuals suffering from infection or vascular abnormalities as well as being directly applied to the abdomen of women during pregnancy.
 As well as this it should not be utilized directly over epiphyseal regions (growth plates) in children during periods of growth and development.
-It goes without saying that common sense should prevail and practitioners should not apply ultrasound therapy to the face, eyes or genital regions.
-While these contraindications exist it is important to recognize that when used by highly trained and skilled practitioners it is extremely unlikely that clients will experience adverse effects.
+Common sense should prevail and practitioners should not apply ultrasound therapy to the face, eyes or genital regions.
+While these contraindications exist it’s important to recognize that when used by a highly trained and skilled practitioner it’s unlikely that you’ll experience adverse effects.
 If you’re unsure if Therapeutic Ultrasound is appropriate for you then we encourage you to contact our Chiropractors directly by calling 1300-003-777.

 - Thermal effect

-- As the sound waves pass from the instrument probe into the skin they effectively cause a vibration effect within the surrounding tissues.
-This process leads to the production of heat within the respective area.
+- As the sound waves pass from the instrument into the skin they cause a vibration effect within the surrounding tissues.
+This process leads to the production of heat within the area.
 Clients may note a slight increase in temperature in the respective treatment area, however this is usually only minor.
-In turn this increase in tissue temperature causes enhanced extensibility of structures including ligaments, tendons, scar tissue and fibrous joint capsules.
-In combination with this, heating may also assist with reducing pain and muscle tightness much like applying a heat pack would do.
+An increase in tissue temperature causes extensibility of structures including ligaments, tendons, scar tissue and fibrous joint capsules.
+Heating also assists with reducing pain and muscle tightness much like applying a heat pack would.

 - Inflammatory & repair process effect

-- It is believed that Ultrasound accelerates the normal duration of the inflammatory process by recruiting mast cells to the injured site.
+- It’s believed that Ultrasound accelerates the normal duration of the inflammatory process by recruiting mast cells to the injured site.
 This may cause an increase in blood flow which can be beneficial in the sub-acute phase of tissue injury.